itsmahsank/Full-Stack-Book-Catalog-App/README.md

 # Book Catalog App

 Hey!
-This is my first full-stack project using Next.js, TypeScript, and PostgreSQL.
+This is my full-stack project using Next.js, TypeScript, and PostgreSQL.
 I built a book catalog app where users can add, view, edit, and delete books.
 It also has user authentication with email/password and Google login.

+#test user
+    test@example.com
+    Password123!

 ## What I Used

 - **Frontend**: Next.js 15 with App Router + TypeScript
-- **Styling**: Tailwind CSS (my first time using it!)
+- **Styling**: Tailwind CSS
 - **Database**: PostgreSQL with Prisma ORM
 - **Auth**: NextAuth.js for user login
-- **Hosting**: Vercel (super easy to deploy)
+- **Hosting**: Vercel

 ## Features I Built